 A core module in fundamental areas of business economics creating a well-balanced academic foundation for future business leaders or successful entrepreneurs.

-In this course, students develop a critical appreciation of the basic concepts and techniques of marketing management and strategy with an emphasis on how R&D intensive firms like startups can create customer value and build customer relationships.
+Description: In this course, students develop a critical appreciation of the basic concepts and techniques of marketing management and strategy with an emphasis on firms like startups can create customer value and build customer relationships.
 The course develops concepts and skills necessary for marketing decision-making and illustrates how various decision-making tools apply to actual business situations.
-The role of technological innovations and new product development will be emphasized to develop a disciplined process for addressing marketing issues and management problems in a variety of settings.
+The role of innovation and new product development will be emphasized to develop a disciplined process for addressing marketing issues and management problems in a variety of settings.

 The intangible nature of innovation and human capital frequently implies that the value of the firm is a hard to assess commodity, in which case success clings on the ability of the firm to favorably barter its position in the market arena.
 Building on game theory and recent advances in industrial organization, this course aims to develop the negotiation skills needed for this purpose by active participation in a variety of negotiation settings, and a series of integrative bargaining cases between two and more than two parties over multiple issues.
 Ethical dilemmas in negotiation are discussed at various times throughout the course.